ballerkobe808/invest/README - 9 TAXES.txt

 made sure rental contracts are in the name of the LLC and I file Form 1065 tax returns for each LLC.

+Wyoming LLC - They will maintain and be the name listed on the Secretary of State If someone calls and asks who the owner/manager is, they will have to call Anderson who wont give out the info